TimothyMothra/D2WeaponReport/README.md

 This will download the latest manifest db from Bungie.
 Unit tests expect this file.

-1. Run these command using the windows console:
+1. Run these command using the cli:
    ```
    dotnet run --project .\src\InitEnvironment\InitEnvironment.csproj
    ```